 We applaud this move toward giving guests options and we hope to see it continue.

-Skip the lines and pre-order your food with Mobile Order.
+We touched on this above, but be sure you brush up on how you can skip the lines and pre-order your food with Mobile Order.
 Launched within the My Disney Experience app, Mobile Order allows guests to pre-order and pre-pay for their food at participating Counter Service Restaurants around Disney World.
 Upon arrival to the restaurant, guests using Mobile Order can then bypass the ordering queue and go straight to a designated Pick Up Counter to get their food.

 There are counter service restaurants in each theme park, and D-Luxe Burger in Disney Springs, where you can skip the lines by using Mobile Order!
 You can even use it to order your Dole Whip at Aloha Isle!

 Note that at press time, Mobile Order still wasn’t set up to honor Annual Pass discounts or take the Disney Dining Plan.